 A resident of Bangkok since the early ’90s, Taylor’s eye-opening work is extremely well regarded.
 He was recently employed as Picture Editor on a regional section of The International Herald Tribune in Thailand.
 Has produced and been involved in numerous television documentaries, as Fixer and Producer, on subjects as diverse as sex slavery in Northern Thailand and Burma (BBC), a Midwife Thai Police Unit (Channel 3 France), Crystal Methamphetamine abuse in Asia (BBC and National Geographic Channel).

 Born in Canada and raised in Hong Kong, Brian is a photographer who has a passion for shooting environmental, social and cultural topics.
-He studied geography in the university, where he learnt about the complex yet fascinating connections between people and their environments, as well as various mechanisms that shape our diverse natural and urban landscapes.
-His collegiate background has equipped him with the capability to create exquisite images with strong sense of man-land relationships.
+He studied geography at the university, where he learned about the complex yet fascinating connections between people and their environments, as well as various mechanisms that shape our diverse natural and urban landscapes.
+His collegiate background has equipped him with the capability to create exquisite images with a strong sense of man-land relationships.

-First got into photography with a prosumer grade digital camera and, unexpectedly to most, a waterproof housing, Brian practised underwater photography and has acquired a solid knowledge of the technical aspects of camera.
+First got into photography with a prosumer grade digital camera and, unexpectedly to most, a waterproof housing, Brian practiced underwater photography and has acquired a solid knowledge of the technical aspects of the camera.
 He was soon hooked on narrative photography in which he discovered the storytelling ability of photographic essays.
-Now he spends most time working on documentary photography.
+Now he spends the most time working on documentary photography.

 When Brian is not working, one can usually find him exploring exotic places and meeting new people along with his camera.
 Having been a resident in Hong Kong for over two decades, he knows the vibrant city from top to bottom and is pleased to share his experience and visions with any photography enthusiasts.

 Brian believes photography has the power to change how people perceive the world.
 His photographs have appeared in Sai Kung & Clearwater Bay Magazine and Southside Magazine.
-Visit www.flickr.com/photos/brianlamhc/albums to see more of his photographic works.
+Visit www.flickr.com/photos/brianlamhc/albums to see photographic works.